saami97/revisiting-github/README.md

-x# This is a demo repo
+# This is a demo repo

 This involves creating master and a test-branch